gravitational/workshop/docker.md

 myubuntu                                      latest              50928f386c70        53 seconds ago      221.8 MB
 ```

 That is 220MB for curl!
-As we know now there is no good reason to have images with all the OS inside.
+As we know, now there is no good reason to have images with all the OS inside.
 If you still need it though, Docker
 will save you some space by re-using the base layer, so images with slightly different bases
 would not repeat each other.